mathiaspettersen/CTFlearn_tasks/8 Reverse Polarity.md

 ## Solution 2

-If you are feeling extra adventorous, you could use the Linux terminal to output the ASCII representation of the bits.
+If you are feeling extra adventurous, you could use the Linux terminal to output the ASCII representation of the bits.

 ```bash
 ┌──(root㉿kali)-[~/Documents/ctflearn/The Flag]